RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 \* monitor: cycle color mode through apple color, black/white, green and amber
 \* cold boot: press the power button on the pop-up keyboard
 \* pause: freeze/unfreeze CPU

+__Major challenge with sound__
+Howerver simple AppleII sound production was implemented, since it's inception, JavaScript maintained 1ms as the [highest achievable timing accuracy], while the 6502 CPU was clocked at approximately 1MHz or 1/1000ms cycles.
+In other words, JavaScript cannot emulate any sound above it's nyquist frequency of 500Hz, while the most commonly used AppleII Beep sound is a 1KHz square wave.

 ## Appendix